BaguetteBoiTuna/NTPU/2024-10-29-cib_midterm_report_dante.md

 ### Early Static Music vs. Adaptive Music

-In the early days of gaming, music was often a simple, unchanging loop due to hardware limitations.
-For example, the 1978 game Space Invaders featured a repetitive four-note loop that increased in tempo as enemies approached, adding tension despite the simplicity.
-This can be considered an early form of adaptive music, as the soundtrack responded to in-game events.
+Early video game music, limited by hardware constraints, relied on simple, repetitive loops.
+In _Space Invaders (1978)_, a four-note loop increased in tempo as enemies approached, adding tension despite its simplicity a precursor to adaptive music.

 As technology advanced, game designers/composers began creating more complex and dynamic soundtracks.
 Most games now feature adaptive music that changes based on player actions, environmental factors, and narrative progression.